 2.1 Asymmetry and cleavage games: new ways of emphasizing the body

 The classic silhouette with a fitted bodice and full skirt is reinterpreted.
-Asymmetric cuts, deep back necklines, and overlapping fabric layers give the dress a modern dynamic.
-The beige velvet dirndl becomes a canvas for artistic details: hand-embroidered floral motifs or laser-cut lace appliqués transform it into a work of art.
+Asymmetric cuts, deep back necklines, and overlapping fabric layers give the dress a modern dynamic. velvet dirndl beige becomes a canvas for artistic details: hand-embroidered floral motifs or laser-cut lace appliqués transform it into a work of art.

 2.2 Color contrasts and material mix: Beige as a style chameleon